-This road trip in Arizona starts in Tuscon.
-You can fly into Tuscon directly from multiple destinations in the US and there are 1 stop flights from International cities.
+This trip in Arizona starts in Tucson.
+You can fly into Tucson directly from multiple destinations in the US and there are 1 stop flights from International cities.

-Find a flight to Tuscon on Skyscanner for great deals.
+- Find a flight to Tucson on Skyscanner for great deals.

 Sure some of it has been modified for tourism but there are not many places you can walk in the footsteps of outlaws and famous lawmen, see where history was made, and maybe have a whisky at the same saloon frequented by Wyatt Earp and his cohorts.